-Lay Employees' Retirement Plan - frozen effective June 30, 2014
+Lay Employees' Retirement Plan - Frozen Effective June 30, 2014

 Through June 30, 2014, the eligible lay employees of the Communities were covered under the Archdiocese of Philadelphia Lay Employees' Retirement Plan (the "Plan"), which is a defined benefit pension plan covering substantially all lay employees of the Archdiocese, based on age and service requirements.
 The Plan is administered by the Trustees of the Plan.
-The Communities made annual contributions to the Plan at a rate of 5.9% of the salaries of eligible employees for the year ended June 30, 2020.
-The amount expensed by the Communities for contributions to the Plan was \$1,543,218 for the year ended June 30, 2020.
+The Communities made annual contributions to the Plan at a rate of 5.9% of the salaries of eligible employees for the years ended June 30, 2021 and 2020.
+The amounts expensed by the Communities for contributions to the Plan was \$1,584,298 and \$1,543,218 for the years ended June 30, 2021 and 2020, respectively.
 Separate accounts for vested benefits and pension fund assets are not maintained for each institution.